 This is available to all active flying Members of PAI with valid Annual Membership or Life Membership.
 The Rating as well as the Pilot’s affiliation are endorsed on the Membership cards.

 A pilot goes through many stages of developing and improving his skills, this is an ongoing process throughout his flying career.
 If there is a gap in his flying of over 6 months he needs to brush up his skills before he ventures to flying in challenging conditions.

-Mastering the skills and understanding the sport of paragliding is a challenging process with overwhelming rewards.
+Mastering the skills and understanding the sport of Paragliding/PPG is a challenging process with overwhelming rewards.
 In order to progress exploring beyond local school is critical and important.
 Flying at different locations with varying wind and weather conditions helps in developing flying skills while understanding the limitations.
 Talking to local pilots and observing flying of fellow pilots is important once you visit a new site.
 Reading, watching videos exchanging knowledge with experienced pilots helps in understanding the sport better and thus improving your skills.
 Flying community is generally helpful; most instructors and pilots know each other because the community is still very small.
 However a rating system is a good method of evaluating ones skills and improving each other’s comfort level when we share a ridge or a thermal.
-In P4 and above, rating systems are skills of a pilots are evaluated by two or more senior instructors appointed by PAI for the purpose.
+In PILOT (P4) level and above, pilots skills are evaluated by two or more senior instructors appointed by PAI for the purpose.

 Rating system will help in getting insurance cover as well as increase your credibility and respect in flying community.
 In absence of national licensing system, the rating card will add value to your credentials while dealing with local authorities.